lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/03-design-and-specifications.rst

 Serial debug port
 =================

-The PocketBeagle2 features a JST-SH 1.00mm connector for UART, which is compatible with the Raspberry Pi Debug Probe.
+PocketBeagle 2 features a JST-SH 1.00mm connector for UART, which is compatible with the Raspberry Pi Debug Probe.
 This connector allows for easy and reliable serial communication for boot time debugging purposes.

 .. figure:: images/hardware-design/uart-debug.png